jversoza/MTEC2002/programming-foundations-2012-spring.markdown

 * Print Out an ASCII Image
 * Use Variables to Change Characters in Your ASCII Image
 * Print Out a Farenheit to Celcius Conversion
+* Exercise 1 through 6 in LPTHW

 Homework
 -----
 * Get Your System Prepared for Python Development
+	* Excercise 0 in LPTHW
+	* TODO: links to other install resources
-* Exercise 1 through 10 in LPTHW
+* Finish up Exercise 7 through 10 in LPTHW
+* Post homework assignments on github
 * Extra Credit: Accept Commandline Arguments For:
 	* ASCII Image
 	* Farenheit to Celcius

 February 8th - Don't Worry, Everything is Under Control
 =====